Crim6864/Kilsgymnaster/README.md

 | Mobile (iPhone X)   | Describe performance and issues on Chrome | Describe performance and issues on Firefox |

 **Known Issues**
-- [List any known responsiveness issues or limitations]
+- No Issues where found.

 **Recommendations**
 If you encounter any responsiveness issues, we recommend: